blazing-edge-labs/api-skeleton/dev-docs/loaders.md

 # Quick Introduction to `loader`

 If you are new to the concept of DataLoaders, you can refer to https://github.com/graphql/dataloader.
-We use same concept of batched loading and implemented it with an more functional API.
+We use the same concept of batched loading and implemented it with a more functional API.

 ## Example